Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Anti-lift block

-A block or bracket is preventing the door panel from being lifted off the lower track.
+A block or bracket is preventing the door panel from being lifted off the lower track

 🪟 9.
 Window Slide Lock — Sash & Sliding Frame Protection

 Window slide locks secure sliding windows — both horizontal sliding sash windows and vertical double-hung sash windows — in the closed position or at a controlled ventilation opening.
-Unlike casement or tilt-and-turn windows (which use different locking mechanisms), sliding windows are inherently vulnerable to being pushed open from outside if the standard handle latch is the only securing device.

 Spec